-The line item budget requested for each year must not exceed the total award for the service area as listed in Appendix B. In addition, the total amount requested on the SF-424A must match the total amount listed on the line item budget.
+For HRSA-22-016, the line item budget requested for each year must not exceed the ceiling amount of \$350,000.
+For HRSA-22-017, the line item budget requested for each year must not exceed the total award for the service area, as listed in Appendix B. In addition, the total amount requested on the SF-424A must match the total amount listed on the line item budget.
 Please list personnel separately by position title and individual name, or note if position is vacant.
 Upload the line item budgets as Attachment 1.

 Salary Rate Limitation - The Consolidated Appropriations Act, 2021 (P.L.
-116-260), Division H, Title II, Section 202 states, "None of the funds appropriated in this title shall be used to pay the salary of an individual, through a grant or other extramural mechanism, at a rate in excess of Executive Level II."
+116-260), Division H, Title II, § 202 states, "None of the funds appropriated in this title shall be used to pay the salary of an individual, through a grant or other extramural mechanism, at a rate in excess of Executive Level II."
 See Section 4.1.iv Budget - Salary Limitation of HRSA's SF-424 Application Guide for additional information.
 Note that these or other salary limitations may apply in the following FY, as required by law.